White Marble Kitchen Ideas (Popular Stone Types)

 Marble Kitchen Floor Designs

-Plus if using black cabinets or appliances in pair with the white Carrara, adding some small black marble tiles can tie a room together.
-Some white Arabescus is cut with black veins in the tiles that could be a very viable option when installing such flooring.
+Plus, if using black cabinets or appliances in conjunction with the white Carrara, adding some small black marble tiles can tie a room together.
+Some white Arabescus tiles are cut with black veins, which could be a very viable option when installing such flooring.

-Is marble good for kitchen floor?
+Is marble good for kitchen floors?
 Aside from countertop and backsplash applications, marble is also used on floors.
-You should note that suchflooring material has the same properties as the countertops.
-They are always unique – each piece is unique, and are timelessly attractive.
+You should note that such flooring material has the same properties as countertops.
+It is always unique—each piece is unique—and is timelessly attractive.
 Because it is expensive, marble adds value to your property if you maintain it well.

 Are marble floors durable?
-You should keep in mind that these floors are porous and needs constant resealing and maintenance, and is also prone to cracks and stains.
+You should keep in mind that these floors are porous and need constant resealing and maintenance.
+They are also prone to cracks and stains.
 If you are willing to spend time and money on the upkeep of marble flooring, then you will be able to enjoy its timeless beauty on your floors.
-If you are unwilling to keep up with its maintenance, however, it is best to use marble on surfaces with less exposure to wear and tear, such as the backsplash or counters.
+However, if you are unwilling to keep up with its maintenance, it is best to use marble on surfaces with less exposure to wear and tear, such as the backsplash or counters.

-Alternatively, if you really want the marbled tiles in your culinary zone, you can opt to use porcelain tiles instead.
-There are many high-quality porcelain tiles with marbled look / patterns available on the market.
-Not only are they more durable, they are also less porous, easier to maintain, and are more affordable.
+Alternatively, if you really want marbled tiles in your culinary zone, you can opt to use porcelain tiles instead.
+Many high-quality porcelain tiles with marbled looks/patterns are available on the market.
+Not only are they more durable, but they are also less porous, easier to maintain, and more affordable.